SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

 If multiple glazing identification methods are selected, satisfying any of the selected conditions will qualify the geometry as glazing.

-Upon clicking **OK**, if document contains multiple design options, the Design Options table will appear, else the Categories table will appear.
+Upon clicking **Next**, if document contains multiple design options, the Design Options table will appear, else the Categories table will appear.

 Design Options